-Cimzia is a prescription medication approved by the Food and Drug Administration (FDA) for treating moderate to severe rheumatoid arthritis in adults 18 years and older.
-Cimzia may be prescribed alone or with Methotrexate.
-Cimzia is also known by its drug name, Certolizumab pegol.
+Cimzia is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat adults with moderately to severely active rheumatoid arthritis.
+Cimzia is also referred to by its drug name, certolizumab pegol.

-Cimzia is a biologic drug composed of a genetically engineered antibody, or protein used by the immune system to identify and neutralize substances.
-Cimzia is believed to work by inhibiting tumor necrosis factor alpha (TNF-α), a chemical messenger involved in autoimmune attacks.
+Cimzia is a biologic disease-modifying antirheumatic drug (DMARD).
+Cimizia is composed of a genetically engineered antibody, or protein used by the immune system to identify and neutralize substances.
+It is believed to work by inhibiting tumor necrosis factor alpha (TNF-α), a chemical messenger involved in autoimmune attacks.

 How do I take it?

-Cimzia is administered by subcutaneous injection every two to four weeks.
+Prescribing information states that Cimzia is administered as a subcutaneous injection (under your skin) once every two to four weeks.